floragunncom/search-guard-docs/README.md

 Unless stated otherwise, all instructions apply for Search Guard 2 and Search Guard 5.
 If there are differences between the versions, this will be made clear in the documentation.

+floragunn GmbH is not affiliated with Elasticsearch BV.

+Elasticsearch, Kibana, Logstash, and Beats are trademarks of Elasticsearch BV, registered in the U.S. and in other countries.

 Copyright 2016 floragunn UG (haftungsbeschränkt)

 ## Table of contents